syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 Add the required assembly reference to the project as discussed in the Assembly deployment section.

-Import the control namespace as
+Import the control namespace as shown in the following code.

 {% tabs %}